DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 Returns a `UUID`/`GUID` as a `String` value.
 The UUID uses `srand` and is not cryptographically secure.

+### `getenv`

+Given a `String`, this function will return the value of the environment variable represented as a `String`. `nil` will be returned if the environment variable does not exist.

+### `setenv`

+Function sets an environment variable.
+The function takes in three parameters:

+- `String` representing the environment variable `name`.
+- `String` representing the `value`.
+- `Boolean` representing whether the environment variable should `overwrite` if it already exists.

 ## File IO Functions

+!> File access functions are sandboxed and assume that the `dragonruby` binary lives alongside the game you are building. **Do not expect these functions to return correct values if you are attempting to run the `dragonruby` binary from a shared location**.
+It's **strongly** recommended that the directory structure contained in the zip is not altered and games are built using that starter template.

 The following functions give you the ability to interact with the file system.

 DragonRuby uses a sandboxed filesystem which will automatically read from and write to a location appropriate for your platform so you don't have to worry about theses details in your code.
-You can just use `$gtk.read_file`, `$gtk.write_file`, and `$gtk.append_file` with a relative path and the engine will take care of the rest.
+You can just use `GTK.read_file`, `GTK.write_file`, and `GTK.append_file` with a relative path and the engine will take care of the rest.

 The data directories that will be written to in a production build are:
 - Windows: `C:\Users\YourWindowsUsername\AppData\Roaming\[devtitle]\[gametitle]`